wisetrack-io/flutter-sdk/README.md

 # WiseTrack Flutter Plugin

-The WiseTrack Flutter Plugin provides a cross-platform solution for tracking user interactions, events, and push notifications in your Flutter applications.
-This README guide covers the installation, setup, and usage of the plugin for both iOS and Android platforms, including examples for common use cases.
+The **WiseTrack** Flutter plugin offers a cross-platform solution to accelerate your app’s growth — helping you increase users, boost revenue, and reduce costs, all at once.

 ## Table of Contents
 - [Features](#features)